 Celaena Sardothien/"Lillian Gordaina"

-The King of Adarlan’s personal assassin, Celaena must do his bidding under the moniker "Lillian Gordaina."
+Celaena Sardothien is the King of Adarlan’s personal assassin and must do his bidding, in his service she uses the alias "Lillian Gordaina."
 As she investigates a rebel plot, she stumbles upon an ancient secret within the castle that has far reaching implications for her world.

 Dorian Havilliard II